taobataoma/meanTorrent/README.md

 - Other type torrent support(like TV serial, Music, Other).
 - Change torrents list orderBy when clicked on table header.
 - torrent more images from [TMDB](https://www.themoviedb.org)
-- New login view UI.
+- New login UI.
-- New signup view UI(maybe forbidden register, only invite register support).
+- New signup UI(maybe forbidden register, only invite register support).
 - New admin manager(user) UI.
 - Forums function support.
 - Users messagebox support.